Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 The following fields are collected for iOS:

 - **alternate_app_icon**- Tell us the alternate app icon that user currently selected by the application

+- **apk_splits** - Tells us which App Bundle packaging system splits are installed on the Android device so that we can accurately diagnose root cause of crashes, app slow down, or unexpected missing functionalities due to the Android app store failing to install one of the splits.

 - **app_lock_disabled_reason** - Tells us if the applock feature is disabled by us, if so for what reason